OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Hippogriff.md

 # Hippogriff

-Fantastic creatures combining the features of a giant eagle (head and forequarters) and a horse.
+They are fantastic creatures, combining the features of a giant eagle (head and forequarters) and a horse.
 Nest among craggy rocks.

 ------